verdaccio/verdaccio/website/translated_docs/zh-CN/auth.md

 title: "Authentication"
 ---

 The authentication is tied to the auth [plugin](plugins.md) you are using.
 The package restrictions are also handled by the [Package Access](packages.md).
+The package restrictions are also handled by the [Package Access](packages.md).

 The client authentication is handled by the `npm` client itself.
-Once you log in to the application:
+Once you log in to the application: Once you log in to the application:

 ```bash
 npm adduser --registry http://localhost:4873